pcfx-devel/PC-FX_Info/README.md

 0xEA000000 - 0xEBFFFFFF is used for battery status reporting

 **For battery-status reporting:**\
-If the battery voltage dips below a specific threshold level, a '0' will be output on data line 0 in the battery status reporting range.
-In other words, 0xFE states low/bad battery; 0xFF states that battery is OK.
+If the battery voltage dips below a specific threshold level, a '0' will be output on data line 0 (D0) in the battery status reporting range.
+In other words, reading memory location 0xEA000000 should provide a 0xFE for low/bad battery; and 0xFF if the battery is OK.

 ### Chip Information